irena-flextool/flextool/docs/index.md

 ![Add object2](./add_object_dialog2.png)

 The newly minted *west* `node` will now need parameter data.
-- First `inflow` parameter with negative values to indicate negative inflow, i.e. demand.
+- First it needs an `inflow` parameter with negative values to indicate negative inflow, i.e. demand.
 The `inflow` timeseries are given as a map-type parameter where the first column contains the names of the timesteps and the second column contains the inflow parameter value for that timestep.
-- There are no units to provide the demand.
-It will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
+- There are no electriciy generating units and the demand cannot be met by ordinary means.
+The model will therefore use the upward slack variable and accept the `penalty_up` cost associated with it.
 Also downward `penalty_down` is defined although the model is not using it at this stage.
 - The *west* `node` needs to have a parameter called `is_active` with value *yes*.
 This chooses the *west* `node` and all its parameters to be sent to the model.
 - All parameters here should be part of the *west* `alternative` - they will be used whenever a `scenario` includes the *west* `alternative`.